Unschooling and responsibility

 The thing is: Sometimes we lure ourselves into the idea all of our old “schooled” ideas are WRONG and need to go away.
 We tend to become afraid of our own thoughts, we do not want to disturb the children, and we do not want to ruin the unschooling.
 So, we become silent.
 We tend not to say it out loud if we think it is a good idea to read a certain book or to learn a certain skill.
 Because this is WRONG, we think.

 But is it?

-“Unschooling is first and foremost about the relationship”, another mentor of mine told me many years later, which is so interesting.
+“Unschooling is first and foremost about the relationship”, another mentor of mine told me many years later, and this is so interesting.
 It is not about the education of the child as such.
-The system works the other way around: The parent-child relationship, built on mutual respect, honesty, personal freedom, and unconditional love, makes the education of both the child and the parent possible.
+The system works the other way around: The parent-child relationship builds on mutual respect, honesty, personal freedom, and unconditional love, making the education of both the child and the parent possible.
 This is the point.

 As unschooling parents, we have to speak our minds and we have to be responsible.
-Letting go completely and letting the children be without speaking our minds – even when it might be the old-schooled mind – would be irresponsible.
-If we can be honest and in democratic communication with the children about what is happening inside of us, we can never “ruin” the unschooling.
-The job is to listen to them and to stay in a respectful relationship.
+Letting go completely and letting the children be, without speaking our minds – even when it might be the old-schooled mind – would be irresponsible.
+If we can be honest, and in democratic communication with the children about what is going on inside of us, we can never “ruin” the unschooling.
+The job is to listen to them, to stay in a respectful relationship.

-As unschooling parents, I believe we have to take responsibility and talk to our children about these subjects to support their dreams and facilitate their development if needed.
+As unschooling parents, I believe we have to take responsibility and talk to our children about these subjects in order to support their dreams and facilitate their development if needed.
 I do not believe in radical unschooling if it means not doing this.
-I do not even believe in unschooling if it means not doing this.
+I do not even believe in unschooling if it means to not do this.